Mount Elbrus Climbing Tours

 All of the expeditions include several days of acclimatization hikes in the region, mountain training plus a suitable climbing period to get to the summit.
 The trip totals eleven days for the South route and twelve days for the North and both routes require you to fly into and out of Mineralynye Vody in southern Russia which is best served via Moscow.

-However, this is still a demanding climb and harder than Kilimanjaro.
-Unpredictable weather and altitude make for a challenging excursion.
-Summit day is long and demanding, the climb often starts around 3am and can last anywhere between nine to twelve hours.
+However, this is still a demanding climb and harder than Kilimanjaro, the summit day is 1000m ascent over 9 hours.
+Unpredictable weather and high altitude make for a challenging excursion.

 The north side on the other hand has no villages nearby and during the season there are just some tented camps run by local outfits.
 The journey to the mountain is off road and facilities are few.
 It is necessary to be more self-sufficient and capable of dealing with any problem without any support.